demotuulia/php8_2Dcars/code/README.md

 # 2Dcars

-This is an example, which I have done with my own frame work with standard PHP7 and PSR-2 coding standards.
+This is an example, which I have done with my own frame work with standard PHP8 and Phpstan and Codesniffer standards.